 HELEN BROUGH-DAHLIA CUORE

-Palmer-Call is a public relations office with experience primarily in the Restaurant Industry, Event Management, Art and Architecture.
+Palmer-Call is a public relations office with experience in the Restaurant Industry, Art, Architecture and Event Management.

-Whether you're a 'Start-Up' wishing to broaden your media profile or an existing business looking to refocus, we're on hand to help with a range of flexible options to suit your goals.
-Our prime concern is to engage with companies or individuals seeking advice, management, new connections, and collaborations within a current or future framework.
+Whether you're a 'Start-Up' wishing to broaden your media profile or an existing business looking to refocus, we're on hand to help with a range of flexible options to suit your aims.
+Our mission is to engage with companies or individuals seeking advice, management, new connections, and collaborations within a current or future framework.

 A 360° approach gives us a thorough understanding of your business needs while building on editorial deadlines and is an essential path to communicating with your target audience.